isomerpages/moe-xishanpri/_departments/CCE/Connecting with Parents Series.md

 ##### Strengthening Communication with Your Child

 Good communication between you and your child is important for developing a positive relationship and will make it easier for you to talk about difficult topics as they get older.
+Click [here](https://go.gov.sg/strengtheningcommunication) to find out more.